 DON’T RIDE OR PASS LIKE A MORON

 Obey all traffic laws.
 The course is open.
-There will be no CHP escort, no road closures, no course markings.
+There will be no CHP escort or road closures.
+The course IS marked.
+It is always best to pre-ride but we will have a route print out ahead of time and our super-cool Hopper laminates to help you out.
+There will be arrows on the road and at KEY intersections.
 Always expect cars around tight corners–they will be there.
 These roads are not unused by locals and most folks drive Ford F250s and carry horse trailers.

-SAG: There is none.
+SAG: We provide one ambulance as a sweep to look after injured riders.
+There will be a SAG for emergencies only, not because you are tired or have cramps.
 This is an adventure series and we have done our best to keep it safe and have an emergency vehicle for injuries but if you flat, bonk or get lost…you need to make your way home.
 You will have an awesome laminate map so can find several ways to make the ride shorter (or longer) if you find it necessary.
 Always carry tubes and a pump and not just CO2 cartridges as well as a chain tool, allen wrenches and some $ in case you need to hit a local bakery (or bar) on the way home.
 Oh yeah, and don’t forget food and water.
-Their will be Guayaki, GU and Osmo at the feed but don’t forget the roast beef sandwich or left over pancake to fuel your engine.
+Their will be Guayaki, GU and Osmo at the two rest stops as well as other snacks but don’t forget your special roast beef sandwich or left over pancake to fuel your engine.

-No Personal Sag or Follow Vehicles: If you don’t think you’re ready to do this ride with just one stop in the middle, then this might not be the right event for you…yet.
+No Personal Sag or Follow Vehicles: If you don’t think you’re ready to do this ride with minimal support, then this might not be the right event for you…yet.
 We need to keep extra vehicles off the road.
 This keeps it safest for everyone.
-If you want to drive to the feed zone and help out there and then head back without following the route, this is a possibility but please contact me ahead of time.
-Thanks!
+We DO need volunteers on course so contact us if you wish to help out.
+Volunteers get entry into another Grasshopper event.

-AT THE FINISH: If you bail out somewhere en route please have a friend inform us at the finish.
-If you are a raffle winner we’ll let you know.
-Have some OSMO recovery, or some refreshing Guayaki.
-Then it’s time for stories and a trip back to town for lunch at Fork Catering, The Union Hotel, or another fine dining establishment in Occidental.
+AT THE FINISH: If you bail out somewhere en route please have a friend inform us at the finish. (or text) If you are a raffle winner we’ll let you know.
+Drink a beer, a Coke or some refreshing Guayaki and some snacks.
+Then it’s time for stories and a trip back to town for lunch at The Union Hotel, or another fine dining establishment in Occidental.